Bbs1412/SmartAttendanceSystem/README.md

 - Templates/ might give some error on linux, check the 'T' being either capital or small
 - If some errors occur, first try deleting the `__pycache__` folder and then try again with server restart

+## `WARNING(s):`
++ The project is not focused on implementing best security practices or showing the best ways to code something.
+The main aim is to integrate multiple AWS services under the free tier in the project.
++ Contributions for security or coding practices changes are welcome!!
++ If you want to add more services to the project, create a new environment variable (to enable or disable that feature/service) and add it!
++ For example, cognito service is implemented, but, it can be completely disabled by setting the its environment variable to `False` in the `.env` file.

 ## Extra Measures:
 - Although condition to check this dynamically are coded already, but still, if theres some error or just for reverification, check following folders: